 Of all the various options to renewable energy, one key aspect that needs further research would be the understanding how the Hopi Tribe can put this excess generated power on these large transmission lines, if the tribe created a large solar plant.
 The transmission highway will incorporate power purchase agreements (PPA), where the Hopi would need to have full knowledge of how these transmission lines are managed.
 The first step would be to first look at the power needs of the Hopi reservation.
 As such, when the Hopi power assessment is complete the next step would be the understanding of how the system is operated, maintained and repaired (OMR).
 On a smaller scale with room to grow and expand, the next assessment would be to work on a larger scale concept for renewable energy development.
 Questions may arise from the OMR analysis through an economic model showing how this may or may not be feasible.
+The Hopi Tribe's Office of Renewable Energy will be conducting a Hopi Renewable Generation Interconnection Pre-Feasibility Study analyzing the Tribe's ability to connect its solar producing land to nearby transmission lines.
 The feasibility of any renewable energy system will then reveal to the Hopi tribe the bigger picture to the overall economic analysis.
+Power supply options for existing village needs, as well as future power supplies for proposed Hopi communities for solar, micro grid, wind and crisp power.